hemantjava/Prep2025/Theory/micro-services.md

 ### Orchestration and choreography

-these are two different approaches to managing interactions between services in a distributed system, particularly in the context of microservices and service-oriented architectures (SOA).
+These are two different approaches to managing interactions between services in a distributed system, particularly in the context of microservices and service-oriented architectures (SOA).
 Here's how they differ:

 Orchestration: